Rizeczek/english-for-designers/08-cv/index.md

 # Curriculum Vitae

-Down here you can take a look and C at my V.
+Down here you can take a look and C my V.

 ![CV](CV.png)